antolu/LHCbDIRAC/docs/source/AdministratorGuide/Installation/make_release.rst

 * NOTE: If some package is already released, please do not indicate in the Jira task.
 For example: a Jira task when:
     * DIRAC is not released, then the message in the JIRA task: Summary:Dirac v6r14p37 and LHCbDirac v8r2p50; Description: Please release  Dirac and  LHCbDirac in  this order  based on build 1526;
     * DIRAC is released, then the message in the JIRA task: Summary:LHCbDirac v8r2p50;  Description: Please release  LHCbDirac based on build 1526;
+	* Dependency is not fulfilled for the platform: x86_64-slc6-gcc48-opt please ask to force the release using --no-strict option

 Changing the prod version for Pilot
 ```````````````````````````````````